-- Notices of Study Commencement (November 26, 2020), Public Information Centre 1 (February 9, 2023), and Public Information Centre 2 (November 21, 2023), as well as Study Completion (July 31, 2025); - Two Public Information Centres (PICs) during Phase 2 and 3 of the Study; - PIC #1 was held on February 16, 2023, at Vaughan Studios & Event Space (200 Apple Mill Road, 3rd Floor, Vaughan, Ontario) - PIC #2 was held on December 5, 2023, at Vaughan Studios & Event Space (200 Apple Mill Road, Ground Floor Atrium, Vaughan, Ontario) - Distribution of notices to the public, agencies, stakeholders, and Indigenous Communities via mail, website, email, bulk mailout and postings in the newspaper; - As per the direction of the MECP, City of Vaughan consulted with nine (9) Indigenous communities who had been identified as potentially affected by the proposed project.
-The identified Indigenous Communities were sent the Project Notices via email for each consultation milestone of the Class EA Study.
+- Notices of Study Commencement (November 26, 2020), Public Information Centre #1 (February 9, 2023), and Public Information Centre #2 (November 21, 2023), as well as Study Completion (July 31, 2025); - Two Public Information Centres (PICs) during Phase 2 and 3 of the Study; - PIC #1 was held on February 16, 2023, at Vaughan Studios & Event Space (200 Apple Mill Road, 3rd Floor, Vaughan, Ontario) - PIC #2 was held on December 5, 2023, at Vaughan Studios & Event Space (200 Apple Mill Road, Ground Floor Atrium, Vaughan, Ontario) - Distribution of notices to the public, agencies, stakeholders, and Indigenous communities via mail, website, email, bulk mailout and postings in the newspaper; - As per the direction of the MECP, City of Vaughan consulted with nine (9) Indigenous communities who had been identified as potentially affected by the proposed project.
+The identified Indigenous communities were sent the Project Notices via email for each consultation milestone of the Class EA Study.
 The Stage 1 Archaeology Report as well as the Stage 1 Archaeology Report for additional lands were also circulated to the identified Indigenous communities prior to sending the report to Ministry of Citizenship and Multiculturalism (MCM).
-One comment was received from the Mississaugas of the Credit First Nation and indicated that they will review the report and provide comments later. - Meetings with members of the Technical Advisory Committee (TAC) and Landowners Group (LOG); - A TAC was established from interested representatives of regulatory and/or approving agencies on the study mailing list.
-Separate meetings were held with
+One comment was received from the Mississauga of the Credit First Nation and indicated that they will review the report and provide comments later. - Meetings with members of the Technical Advisory Committee (TAC) and Landowners Group (LOG);

-- approving authorities as required to review project impacts, mitigation measures and approval requirements. - Individual meetings were held with (LOG) at key project milestones to address the owners' concerns which were considered during the evaluation of solutions and mitigation measures. - The Notice of Completion was issued to announce the completion of the Class EA study and notify interested parties of the 30-day comment period for the Millway Avenue Environmental Study Report (ESR), which was made available on the City of Vaughan's project website (www.vaughan.ca/VMCTMP). - Online surveys.
+- A TAC was established from interested representatives of regulatory and/or approving agencies on the study mailing list.
+Separate meetings were held with approving authorities as required to review project impacts, mitigation measures and approval requirements. - Individual meetings were held with landowners group (LOG) at key project milestones to address the owners' concerns which were considered during the evaluation of solutions and mitigation measures. - A Notice of Project Update was issued to provide details on the slight changes to the Interchange Way preferred alignment.
+The Notice of Project Update was sent via mail on March 25, 2025 to the impacted landowners within the study area. - The Notice of Completion was issued to announce the completion of the Class EA study and notify interested parties of the 30-day comment period for the Interchange Way Environmental Study Report (ESR), which was made available on the City of Vaughan's project website (www.vaughan.ca/VMCTMP). - Online surveys.